blackdoor/blog/_posts/2018-12-16-simple-front-end.md

 Goodbye XMLHttpRequest!
 I know I said three dependencies, but fetch is built into the browser making it a very reliable choice and technically not a dependency.

+> note: fetch is not supported in internet explorer, so if you need to support legacy browsers you'll want to use [github's fetch polyfil](https://github.com/github/fetch)

 ### The pattern

 The pattern is very simple